DamianArado/DamianArado/README.md

 ![Clouds + Sunset](https://github.com/damianarado/damianarado/raw/master/quino-al-ZuZK8D55_cw-unsplash.jpg)

 Hi there!
-I'm Humayun, a junior year Computer Engineering student at ZHCET, AMU.
+I'm Humayun.
+I'm a final year Computer Engineering student at ZHCET, AMU.
 In my professional life, I'm passionate about Software Development, Cloud Computing, Computer Networks, Databases, questions like - How different systems interact?
 What can we do to improve systems using code?

 My interests in tech goes back to the time when I used to read [Digit](https://www.digit.in/) magazines as a kid to update myself with info from the latest smartphones and laptops to all the things happening in the technology and innovative engineering space.
 I believe that's where this all started and I never looked back!